 They original founding Trustees were:

-Lee Scotting (honorary accountant)
+Lee Scotting (honorary accountant).

 Fr.
 Alan Green (pastoral advisor), Rector of St. John on Bethnal Green Church, next door to the underground station (the Church was used as a mortuary at the time of the tragedy).
+Fr.
+Green has conducted the Memorial Services every year and the church has been used for many fund-raising events.

 None of the committee, trustees, officers, volunteers or helpers have ever been paid a salary or expenses.
 All have paid their own expenses ever since the charity was set up and continue to do so to this day.